-The Proposition A Ordinance does not state whether Proposition A tax proceeds are subject to the Transportation Commission's appropriations limit.97
+The Proposition A Ordinance does not state whether Proposition A tax proceeds are subject to the Transportation Commission's appropriations limit.
+95

 In 1993, the Transportation Commission was abolished and the Los Angeles County Metropolitan Transportation Authority (Metro) was created and succeeded to the Transportation Commission's and the Southern California Rapid Transit District's powers, duties, rights, obligations, liabilities, indebtedness, bonded and otherwise, immunities, and exemptions of the district and its board of directors and the commission and its governing body.
 Since becoming the successor agency to the Transportation Commission, Metro has continued to levy the Proposition A tax.
+Proposition A tax.

 The purpose of the Proposition A tax is to "improve and expand existing public transit Countywide, including reduction of transit fare, to construct and operate a rail rapid transit system hereinafter described, and to more effectively use State and Federal funds, benefit assessments, and fares."
-Under the Proposition A Ordinance, tax revenues can be used for capital or operating expenses 101 and are allocated as follows:
+Under the Proposition A Ordinance, tax revenues can be used for capital or operating expenses 99 and are allocated as follows:

-a.
-Twenty-five percent, calculated on an annual basis, to local jurisdictions for local transit, based on their relative percentage share of the population of the County of Los Angeles.
+- a.
+Twenty-five percent, calculated on an annual basis, to local jurisdictions for local transit, based on their relative percentage share of the population of the County of Los Angeles. - b.
+Thirty-five percent, calculated on an annual basis, to the commission for construction and operation of the System. - c.
+The remainder shall be allocated to the Commission for public transit purposes.
+100